Boreas618/Notes/operating-systems/scheduling.md

 Starvation is not deadlock but deadlock is starvation.

 A **work-conserving** scheduler is one that does not leave the CPU idle when there is work to do.
 A non-work-conserving scheduler could trivially lead to starvation.

-Stack (LIFO) as a scheduling data structure.
-It's extremely unfair for possible starvation.

 The starvation could happen when arrival rate (offered load) exceeds service rate (delivered load).
 Queue builds up faster than it drains.